TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

     Write a short, meaningful commit message describing what changes you have made.
-    See :ref:`general-conventions-commit-messages` for more information on how to word your commit messages.
+    See :ref:`general-conventions-commit-messages` for more information on how to phrase your commit messages.
 Please also add links to resources which might be useful for a reviewer to know (when appropriate).

 9. Push changes